context-labs/inference-samples/webhook-example/README.md

 At Inference, we have a [Batch API](https://docs.inference.net/features/batch-api) for large workloads like this, but if new data is streaming in, a webhook pipeline can be far more sustainable.

 By using our `/slow` endpoint and webhooks, you can get all the discounts of the batch API but without worrying about funneling your data into large batch jobs.
+Every request will process in 24-72 hours (whenever it's cheapest for Inference) and then hit your webhook.
+Just send a large number of requests and forget!
+We then levy the cost saving onto you.

 For this tutorial, I removed the slow endpoint, just so you can see the results faster.
 But if you want to use this example in production and save on costs, you can switch to the slow endpoint in `api.py` like this: